VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 ## Working Definitions for this Chapter

-This section outlines some of the definitions that are relevant to this chapter.
+The following definitions are used for the remainder of this chapter.
+For more detail, and possible alternative definitions, see [A CQRS/ES Deep Dive][r_chapter4] in the Reference Guide.

 ### Access Code